kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 ### The Developer as an AI "Pair Programmer"

-* **Automates Repetitive Tasks:** AI generates boilerplate code, freeing developers to focus on higher-level problem-solving.
+* **Automates:** AI generates boilerplate code, freeing developers to focus on higher-level problem-solving.
 * **Accelerates Learning:** Acts as an expert mentor for junior developers by explaining complex code and best practices.
 * **Improves Quality and Consistency:** Can generate comprehensive test suites and helps enforce coding standards across a team.
 * **Shifts Focus to Strategy:** The developer's role is evolving from writing code to managing and guiding the AI.